thi-ng/umbrella/packages/paths/README.md

 import * as paths from "@thi.ng/paths";
 ```

-The `getter()` and `setter()` functions compile a lookup path like
+The `getter()`, `setter()` and `updater()` functions compile a lookup
-`a.b.c` into a function operating directly at the value the path points
+path like `a.b.c` into a function operating directly at the value the
-to in nested object.
-For getters, this essentially compiles to `val =
+path points to in nested object.
+For getters, this essentially compiles
-obj.a.b.c`, with the important difference that the function returns
+to `val = obj.a.b.c`, with the important difference that the function
-`undefined` if any intermediate values along the lookup path are
+returns `undefined` if any intermediate values along the lookup path are
 undefined (and doesn't throw an error).

 The resulting setter function too accepts a single object (or array) to